Fitch Affirms Kuwait at 'AA'; Outlook Stable

 current account surplus of any Fitch-rated sovereign in 2013, at

-forecasts a surplus of 25% of GDP in 2016.
-The surplus has not
+but still forecasts a surplus of 22% of GDP in 2016.
+The surplus

 Fiscal surpluses are consistently in double digits.
 The general